 King County Sheriff's Office Community Advisory Board

-The purpose of the King County Sheriff's Office Community Advisory Board is to gather a diverse set of public safety experts and advocates to support and advise both the Sheriff and the King County Executive (Executive) on creating a just, dynamic, and responsive public safety system.
+The purpose of the King County Sheriff's Office Community Advisory Board is to gather a diverse set of public safety experts and advocates to support and advise King County Sheriff Patricia Cole-Tindall on creating a just, dynamic, and responsive public safety system.

 Objectives of the Community Advisory Board include:

-- Advise Executive and the King County Sheriff on policy concepts and implementation;
+- Advise the King County Sheriff on policy concepts and implementation;

 - Serve as the community voice on public safety and law enforcement issues; and